 Eclipse Theia is more flexible in terms of deployment.
 It consists of two parts, one being the IDE (Client), the second one being the backend.
 Theia can be bundled into a desktop application using Electron.
 In this scenario, you can use a tool built on Theia without any additional server or internet connectivity.
 The Eclipse Che GWT IDE was designed to be used in combination with a workspace server, no desktop only version is foreseen (of course you could deploy the whole Che project on-premises or even locally)

 Besides those major differences, both web IDEs have much in common, e.g. the usage of the language server protocol (LSP).
-Anyways, Eclipse Theia, for the web IDE part, looks like the clear winner here.
-The Eclipse Che GWT IDE is currently still a little more feature rich and “ready to be used out of the box” if you just want to start coding.
-However, Eclipse Theia seems like a more future-proof platform.
+Anyways, Eclipse Theia, for the web IDE part, is the clear winner and the more future-proof platform.
 Moreover, Red Hat, as the main driver behind Che has also engaged significant development efforts to improve and enrich Theia.

-In fact, you can treat Eclipse Theia as the mid-term successor of the Eclipse Che GWT IDE.
-Che 7 (which is approaching beta) is the first version to officially support Eclipse Theia as a client IDE.
+In fact, Eclipse Theia is the successor of the Eclipse Che GWT IDE.
+Che 7 (which has been released) is the first version to officially support Eclipse Theia as a client IDE.
 That means you can create workspaces on the Che workspace server, which provide access via a ready-to-be-used version of the Eclipse Theia IDE.